gauravfodekar/NodeJSNotes/README.md

 While ORM systems offer many advantages, they are not always the best solution for every project.
 In some cases, direct SQL or NoSQL database interactions may be more appropriate, depending on the project's requirements and performance considerations.
 Nevertheless, ORM can be a powerful tool for speeding up development and maintaining clean, object-oriented code when working with databases.

-28 #can we run row queries in ORM?
+28. # can we run row queries in ORM?
 In Object-Relational Mapping (ORM) frameworks, you typically work with high-level abstractions and object-oriented code to interact with databases.
 While ORMs are designed to abstract the underlying database operations and provide a more intuitive way to work with data, they often allow you to execute raw SQL queries when necessary.

 Most ORM frameworks provide mechanisms for running raw SQL queries alongside their high-level abstractions.
 Here's how you can typically run raw SQL queries in an ORM: